There’s no doubt about it: if you want to do some serious gaming on the go, then the Nintendo 3DS is the best handheld gaming machine you can buy.

 - What’s Nintendo’s newest handheld like?
-We review the New Nintendo 3DS!
+You can find review on the New Nintendo 3DS on the other website!

 While Mario has always been bold and brave, his brother Luigi is … well, not.
 Luigi’s Mansion: Dark Moon follows the less adventurous of the two Mario Bros. as he wanders through mansions with a tepid nervousness that’s just as likely to make you laugh as it is to sympathize with the game’s green-hatted hero.

 Dark Moon, the sequel to the original Luigi’s Mansion on the Nintendo GameCube, is an adventure game through and through.
 You’ll solve puzzles, collect coins and generally revel in the game’s spooky – but never overwhelmingly frightening – abodes.
 If you’re looking for smart, funny platforming, Dark Moon is the bite-size adventure you’ve been yearning for.